redis-field-engineering/redis-enterprise-grafana-dashboards/dashboards/software/README-SOFTWARE.md

 ## Extended dashboard configuration

-If you want to to use the [extendeda dashboard JSON files](extended/), you'll need to make some additional configuration changes.
+If you want to to use the [extended dashboard JSON files](extended/), you'll need to make some additional configuration changes.

-For the [extended database status dashboard](extended/redis-cloud-database-dashboard.json), you'll need to configure the Infinity data source plugin, which supports the _Modules_ and _Configuration_ panes.
+For the [extended database status dashboard](extended/redis-cloud-database-dashboard.json), you'll need to configure both the Redis Datasource plugin and the Infinity data source plugin, which supports the _Modules_ and _Configuration_ panes.

+The Reds Datasource requires only that you configure an account for accessing the Redis cluster.
+Select 'Data sources' from the Grafana admin console and then select the Redis data source.
+Replace the placeholder value <REDIS_SOFTWARE_HOSTNAME> with the hostname and/or address of your cluster, and set the port if you have changed it from the default.
+Then change the value of the 'Authorization' header to include user/pass after 'Basic'.
+We recommend you choose a user that has the 'Cluster View' role.

 The Database Status Dashboard has two panels that need to be configured; Modules, and Configuration.
 They should use the Infinity datasource with the following settings:

 ```
 Type=JSON, Parser=Backend, Source=URL, Format=Table, Method=GET, URL=https://<REDIS_SOFTWARE_HOSTNAME>:9443/v1/bdbs